OpenTermsArchive/contrib-versions/Finance/Privacy Policy.md

 Yahoo Privacy Center

+_Yahoo is now part of Oath, a digital and mobile media company with more than 50 brands globally, and a member of the Verizon family of companies.
+The way we handle your information hasn’t changed, so Yahoo’s Privacy Policy still governs when you are on a Yahoo site, using a Yahoo app or interacting with our products, services or technologies.
+We may share non-personal information with our family companies for purposes such as product improvements, research and analysis, and to help them provide you with more relevant experiences.
+We will notify you about significant changes in the way we treat your information by sending a notice to the primary email address specified in your Yahoo account or by placing a prominent notice on our site._

 Welcome to the Yahoo Privacy Center -- take a look around.
 You'll learn how Yahoo treats your personal information, along with ways to control your preferences and settings.
 As always, Yahoo is committed to gaining your trust.

 **What This Privacy Policy Covers**